 Volvo’s model range was designed with electrification in mind, so the S90 Recharge T8 is a no-compromise plug-in hybrid.
 Short daily commutes to the office or train station can be completed in pure-electric mode, while home charging can take as little as two-and-a-half hours.

-Volvo S90 T8 Twin Engine range
+Volvo S90 Recharge T8 hybrid range

 Additional range can be achieved by pressing the brake pedal while driving or when coasting.
-Further recharging is available by selecting ‘B’ mode, which activates the brake pedal when you lift off the accelerator pedal.
-This means the battery is charged even when the brake pedal isn’t being pressed.
+Further recharging is available by selecting ‘B’ mode, which strengthens the braking force when you lift off the accelerator pedal.
+This means the battery is charging even when the brake pedal isn’t being pressed.
 A ‘Hold’ function preserves as much as the battery as possible, saving it for later in the journey – this is useful when your destination includes urban driving or a low-emission zone.